ydigikat/GoBoard-YoSys/README.md

 # GoBoard Template
-Template project and makefile for building Systemverilog hardware designs for the [Nandland Go Board](https://nandland.com/the-go-board/) development board using an open-source toolchain on Linux.
+Template project and makefile for building Systemverilog hardware designs for the [Nandland Go Board](https://nandland.com/the-go-board/) development board using the Yosys open-source toolchain on Linux.

 The template implements a typical Blinky project with the 25MHz clock divided down and used to blink the green LED.

 If all is well with your installation (toolchain), this should work without problems out of the box.

-NOTE: The ICE40 HX1K () package used on the GoBoard does not bond the PLL to a pin, so the maximum clock speed available is 25MHz.
+NOTE: The smaller ICE40 HX1K package used on the GoBoard does not bond the PLL to a pin, so the maximum clock speed available is 25MHz.

 ## Toolchain

 This requires the following tooling, all of which can be obtained from [YosysHQ](https://github.com/YosysHQ)